Find Affordable College Courses

 Princeton, NJ

 Princeton University came in at #6 in this year’s edition of the Most Popular Demography & Population Studies Master’s Degree Schools ranking.
-Located in the city of Princeton, Princeton is a private not-for-profit college with a medium-sized student population.
+Located in the city of Princeton, Princeton is a private not-for-profit college with a moderately-sized student population.

 Women make up 50% of the population studies majors at the school.